-Throughout the years I learned a lot from his insanely detailed and actionable blog posts and guides that led to increased revenue for my clients and the growth of my projects.
+Throughout the years I learned a lot from Brian Dean and his insanely detailed and actionable blog posts and guides that led to increased revenue for my clients and the growth of my projects.
 If I could only follow one person to learn SEO, it would be Brian Dean.

 Here’s my interview with Brian Dean sharing his most influential habits, Pomodoro obsession, and life-changing experiences.